 Student Learning Outcomes will be assessed in several ways.
-Content knowledge will be assessed primarily through quizzes on the reading materials, which include an exhaustive textbook on technical communication.
-The communication outcome will be assessed primarily through the major writing assignments, in which students are required to reason well and convey their knowledge and ideas clearly, as well as through collaborative activities both inclass and out-of-class.
-Critical thinking, a fundamental component of this course, will be assessed by measuring the degree to which papers effectively analyze information and develop reasonable solutions to problems in a manner appropriate to the discipline of engineering.
+Content knowledge will be assessed primarily through students' performance on the written assignments in which students apply the information and practices described in the instructional materials.
+The communication outcome will also be assessed through the major writing assignments, in which students are required to reason well and convey their knowledge and ideas clearly, as well as through collaborative activities both in-class and out-of-class, such as the moot court debates.
+Critical thinking, a fundamental component of this course, will be assessed by measuring the degree to which papers accurately analyze laws and effectively apply them to legal disputes, the ultimate test being whether a legal argument is likely to prevail.